Non-Academic Code of Conduct

 Statement of Responsibilities

-As members of the TC3 community, students have an obligation to know and comply with the rules and regulations of the institution as well as all local, state and federal laws; any violation is cause for disciplinary action.
+As members of the Tompkins Cortland Community College, students have an obligation to know and comply with the rules and regulations of the institution as well as all local, state and federal laws; any violation is cause for disciplinary action.

 A. General Provisions